hal2814/intermediator-gem/README.md

 Traditional democracy is a fair system in theory but not necessarily egalitarian due to the bias of voters, and systematically appealing to specific user bases with content that is likely to be upvoted.
 Content that is likely to be upvoted is what people want to see, but not necessarily what people _need_ to see, there could be piles of content that people didn't even know they wanted to see, or discussions that they could have a crucial voice in, however these posts sometimes never see the light of day.

 <img align="center" src="screen_schema.png">

+The standings table will act as a join table for users and forums.
+A certain user will have a certain ranking score with each forum which in turn will allow that user to have a certain level of democratic voting power.